 Students seem to learn almost anything more quickly when the learning process is fun.
-Furthermore, students learn faster when they use their new skills often, and games make students want to keep using adjectives over and over.
+Furthermore, students learn faster when they use their new skills often, and games will make students want to keep using adjectives over and over.

 Games with objectives can focus on different skill sets, such as building a complex adjective, strengthening descriptive skills, honing grammar usage skills, developing creativity, and boosting critical thinking skills.
-Don't tell your kids that playing adjective games is good for their mental health: they won't believe you since these games can be so fun!
+Don't tell the kids that playing adjective games is good for their mental health: they won't believe you since these games can be so fun!

-To focus on this skill set, try a game called “Adjective Battleship.”
+To focus on this skill set, try a game called Adjective Battleship.
 Bring in groups of small objects that are all similar in some ways but different in others.
-For example, bring in toy cars that are all the same colors, but they have different wheel shapes, or three green apples, but all are different sizes.
+For example, bring in toy cars that are all the same colors, but are different shapes, or three green apples that are all different sizes.

-One of the more popular adjective games for kids is the “Fifty Awesome Adjectives” game.
-Have each student bring in a picture of one of their favorite places, perhaps a vacation picture, a picture of their home, or of a relative's house.
-Then, give them paper and ask them to write sentences describing the place with as many adjectives as possible – instead of saying “There are four trees,” encourage them to write, “There are four tall, brown trees with thick, bushy, green leaves.”
-The goal is to include fifty different adjectives in their description of the place.
-Then, have them trade descriptions with another student, and have them highlight each adjective they find with a highlighter.
-If the other student finds at least fifty awesome adjectives, they can put a sticker on the description.
-Put the descriptions, along with the pictures, on a bulletin board in the room so that students become proud of their hard work and often see the photos of their favorite places.
+One of the more popular adjective games for kids is 50 Awesome Adjectives.
+Ask students to bring in a picture of one of their favorite places, perhaps a memorable vacation spot, their home, or a relative's house.
+Then, give them paper and ask them to write sentences describing the place using as many adjectives as possible.

+Once that's done, ask them to trade descriptions with another student, and have them mark each adjective they find with a highlighter.
+If the other student finds at least 50 awesome adjectives, they can put a sticker on the description.
+Put the descriptions, along with the pictures, on a bulletin board in the room so the students can be proud of their acheivement and often see the photos of their favorite places.